bcgov/aries-vcr/docs/IndyCat-REST-Hooks.md

 Alternately you can run the echo service on your localhost and expose the port publicly using ngrok.

+Note that this service exposes two other endpoints that are useful for testing web hooks:

+- `/api/error` - will always respond with `500 Server Error`
+- `/api/rando` - will randomly respond with either HTTP `200` or `500` status

 ## Registration

 You must register to setup an identity (ID and password) in order to create and manage subscriptions.
 Your subscritions will be protected with your ID and password.
 In your own Indy Catalyst deployment you can modify the security scheme to integrate with an external security provider, such as KeyCloak or &etc ...